vladfeigin/llm-agents-evaluation/README.md

-# Methodology of developing and evaluation LLM-based applications
+# Methodology of development and evaluation of LLM-based applications

 ## Intro